Life and death on India's slow train to prosperity

 But even here, in a cramped carriage cut off from the other classes of travel by iron shutters, there is some support for a hike, provided the money is invested in a safer network.

-"Dinesh Trivedi is a good man," West Bengali fish trader M.B.
-Zia ul-Haq says of the ex-railway minister who is his local member of federal parliament.
+"Dinesh Trivedi is a good man," a fish trader M.B.
+Zia ul-Haq from West Bengal says of the ex-railway minister who is the MP of his constituency.

 "He raised prices for the sake of the railways."

-Arvinder Agnihotri, who owns an electronics business in Kanpur, a faded industrial city in Uttar Pradesh state about halfway along the route to Kolkata, is like-minded: "Why shouldn't they increase fares, if they improve the services?"
+Arvinder Agnihotri, who owns an electronics business in Kanpur, about halfway along the route to Kolkata, is like-minded: "Why shouldn't they increase fares, if they improve the services?"

 In second class, which ferries more than 90 percent of Indian Railways' passengers at prices that are also unprofitable for the state-owned network, the view is even more supportive - offering hope to the few optimists who believe India will soon be forced to drag its railway into the 21st century.